yugabyte/yugabyte-db/docs/content/v2024.1/explore/change-data-capture.md

 ### Add tables

-You can add a new table to the `yugabyte` database and any DMLs performed on the new table would also be replicated to pg_recvlogical.
+You can add a new table to the `yugabyte` database and any DMLs performed on the new table are also replicated to pg_recvlogical.

 1. In the `yugabyte` database, create a new table `projects`: